 For last-minute departures and full-fare tickets, buses are commonly at least half the price of a TGV train journey.
 These savings can be especially good value during peak traveling times.

-Several intercity bus companies offer daily bus services between Paris and Brussels, including major coach operators such as Megabus (usually cheapest), Flixbus (market leader in Germany), Ouibus (formerly Idbus and linked to French Railways), and Eurolines (a huge pan-European coach company with many holiday passes and special deals).
+Several intercity bus companies offer daily bus services between Paris and Brussels, including major coach operators such as Flixbus (which also operate Megabus services in Europe), Ouibus (formerly Idbus and linked to French Railways), and Eurolines (a huge pan-European coach company with many holiday passes and special deals).
 Small discounts are usually offered for return journeys, children, students, pensioners and groups.
 On Ouibus, the group discount is sometimes applied for four traveling together while Flixbus offer group fares for three traveling together.

 There is little to distinguish the different bus companies.
 All offer free wifi and toilets, some have drinks and magazines on board, while Megabus probably have tighter seats.
 For many travelers, the price and possible different bus stops used in especially Paris may be of more importance.
 All buses guarantee a seat but currently only Ouibus allows travelers to book a specific seat.

-Flixbus is Germany’s largest long-distance coach company and increasingly offer services to neighboring countries too.
+Flixbus has quickly grown from Germany to Europe’s largest long-distance coach company.
 Flixbus often have very good bargain deals on offer too.
-Flixbus coaches connect Brussels and Paris up to eight times per day.
+Flixbus coaches connect Brussels and Paris up to eight times per day – avoid long journeys with long transfer times, some nonsensical routes are sometimes offered.

 Ouibus (previously iDBUS) is part of the French railway company SNCF.
 Reservations may be made via SNCF but note train and bus jouneys are searched separately – probably best not to let rail travelers know the bus is a fraction of the price of trains!) and operates seven busses per day between Paris and Brussels.
 Occasionally, a direct bus is also available from Paris-Charles de Gaulle Airport (CGN) to Brussels.